Dream-Bean/EndlessRunner/README.md

     for the time frame.
 Changed the bootleg physics to a more simplistic mechanic based game via movement and map orientation.

+Commit #5:
+    Enacted the changes discussed in 4/25 meeting.
+Overhaul to the aesthetic.
+Added killzone sprite.
+Resized map and models.
+    Beer awards points now.
+Car cycles through screen and bumps player backward.
+Player has vertical/downward motion as well as temporarily left/right.
+Huge patch.